paoqi1997/paoqi1997/README.md

 I'm paoqi1997, an average developer from Shenzhen but now in Guangzhou.

-- 🔭 I'm currently working in the game industry.
+- 🎮 I'm currently working in the game industry.
-- 🌱 I'm currently learning Linux, TCP/IP, MySQL, etc.
+- 📚 I'm currently learning MySQL, Redis, TCP/IP, etc.
-- 🤔 I'm looking for help with hot update, frame synchronization, etc.
+- 🔭 I'm looking for help with hot update, frame synchronization, etc.

 **Statistics**